-This course, is aimed at students who have a desire to work in the children, young people and families sector, in roles such as, Family Support workers, youth justice or youth work to name but a few.
-It is extremely appealing to those already employed in the field and are looking to gain qualifications or progress onto other roles and further qualifications, such as, teaching, social work or continue onto a related level 6 top-up programme.
+This course is aimed at students who have a desire to work in the children, young people and families sector, in roles such as Family Support workers, youth justice or youth work to name a few.
+It is extremely appealing to those already employed in the field who are looking to gain qualifications or progress onto other roles and further qualifications, such as teaching, social work or continue onto a related level 6 top-up programme.

-Our strong links with local partners, such as, North East Lincolnshire Council, NSPCC, YouthZone, and Young Minds Matter, has enabled us to work in partnership, to understand local needs and to tailor the course accordingly, ensuring our students graduate with the right skills, knowledge and understanding, to gain employment within the children, young people and families sector.
+Our strong links with local partners such as North East Lincolnshire Council, NSPCC, YouthZone, and Young Minds Matter has enabled us to work in partnership to understand local needs and to tailor the course accordingly, ensuring our students graduate with the right skills, knowledge and understanding to gain employment within the children, young people and families sector.

 Students will develop their understanding of legislation, policy and human rights, and learn how to apply these in practice.
-They will build on their understanding of safeguarding and learn to critically analyse key documents such as, policy and serious case reviews.
+They will build on their understanding of safeguarding and learn to critically analyse key documents such as policy and serious case reviews.

-The programme gives students access to the latest research, and recognises diversity in society and the wider factors that impact on the overall health and wellbeing of children, young people and their families.
-The programme introduces contemporary issues, such as, the effect of trauma on the developing brain, contextual safeguarding, trafficking and modern slavery, child criminal exploitation, county lines, and child sexual exploitation.
+The programme gives students access to the latest research and recognises diversity in society and the wider factors that impact on the overall health and wellbeing of children, young people and their families.
+The programme introduces contemporary issues such as the effect of trauma on the developing brain, contextual safeguarding, trafficking and modern slavery, child criminal exploitation, county lines, and child sexual exploitation.

-The professional development element of the programme will include experience in working in different fields of the industry, giving them invaluable first-hand experience and work experience.
-Students will be expected to complete a minimum of 200 placement hours throughout the duration of their course and support and guidance is provided throughout.
+The professional development element of the programme will include experience in working in different fields of the industry, giving students invaluable first-hand knowledge and work experience.
+Students will be expected to complete a minimum of 200 placement hours throughout the duration of their course, and support and guidance is provided throughout.

 The team have all worked in their chosen field and have a wide range of professional backgrounds, with some still working in industry alongside their teaching role.
 Students studying the programme are able to take advantage of the many sessions held with guest speakers from a wide range of services across the CYPF sector.
-The programme leader for the course, sits on the operational board for Together for Childhood and the Learning and Knowledge Exchange, to ensure that ongoing partnerships continue to be developed and utilised.
-With opportunities to access additional practitioner multi-agency training sessions, such as, Signs of Safety and Young Minds Matter.
-All students have the opportunity to gain their Level 2 Safeguarding qualification and other relevant and appropriate course on the Educare online platform.
+The programme leader for the course aims to forge good working relationships with local employers to identify positive experiences for students, and opportunities for guest speakers and additional training.